ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Conclusion

 \section{Conclusion}

 In this paper, we propose \OURS that interpolates the autoregressive modeling and diffusion transformers.
 With a simple but novel design of attention mask, \OURS can achieve autoregressive generation on any length while maintaining a clear latent input potentially for adding a visual understanding task.
-We demonstrate the performance and efficiency of \OURS in image and video generation tasks while endowing sufficient generalization by combining the advantages of both autoregressive and diffusion models.
-We hope \OURS can shed light on the architectural design of building a unified multimodal model and world model in the future.
+By combining the advantages of both autoregressive and diffusion models, we demonstrate the performance and efficiency of \OURS in both image and video generation tasks.
+We hope \OURS can shed light on designing the new visual autoregressive model and building a unified multimodal model in the future.